How to Rebuild in Widowhood (Part 3/3): New Identity & Purpose

 The Quicksand: Limiting & Lie-Based Beliefs

-It’s easy to believe that our life "after our person" will never measure up to before.
+Although it may be easy, it's dangerous to believe that our life after the loss of our husband will never measure up to life "before."
 We settle into lack, accepting loneliness and pain as permanent companions.
 We tell ourselves we’ll never be happy again, never thrive again, never feel fully alive.

-But what if I told you a neurobiological reality- that your own mind is largely creating your experience?
-That by believing you’re stuck in a shadow of your former life, you’re unintentionally staying stuck?
+Here's an incredible neurobiological reality- your own mind (through your thoughts and beliefs) is, largely, creating your experience?
+That by believing you’re stuck in a shadow of your former life, you’re unintentionally staying stuck in it?

 What we think and believe, we act on and live out.
 If you’re constantly orbiting pain, loss, or disappointment, your brain will keep you in survival mode.
 It will resist and reject your rebuilding the abundant life Jesus still has for you.